-&lt;sup>8 James Frank, "The Costs of Alternative Development Patterns: A Review of Literature."
+8 James Frank, "The Costs of Alternative Development Patterns: A Review of Literature."
 Washington, DC.
 Urban Land Institute.
 1989.

-CENTER FOR NEIGHBORHOOD TECHNOLOGIES - A 2003 Center for Neighborhood Technologies (CNT) study suggests it takes at least five times more infrastructure investment for a greenfields site (at \$50,000 per unit) relative to an infill/grayfields site (at less than \$10,000 per unit).
-Updating the 2003 data to 2012 dollars results in a differential of \$62,000 per unit/greenfields vs. \$12,500 per unit/brownfields.
+CENTER FOR NEIGHBORHOOD TECHNOLOGIES - A 2003 Center for Neighborhood Technologies (CNT) study suggests it takes at least five times more infrastructure investment for a greenfields site (at \$50,000 per unit) relative to an infill/grayfields site (at less than \$10,000 per unit).9 Updating the 2003 data to 2012 dollars results in a differential of \$62,000 per unit/greenfields vs. \$12,500 per unit/brownfields.
 The CNT conclusion does not appear to represent quantitative analysis of specific sites; rather it reflects the observation that infill development often fits into the existing street grid and minimal infrastructure is needed.

-Landing roughly in between James Frank and the CNT work is unpublished data provided to the author by CNT.
-In a study in process by the Capital Area Regional Planning Commission in Wisconsin, service costs for recently permitted projects, counting road, water, sewage and stormwater services, were estimated based on actual costs incurred; and indexed to a per-capita basis for occupancy.
-At the lowest densities, the cost to service was \$10,000 and at the highest \$25,000 per capita, respectively, a 60% differential.
+The Capital Area Regional Planning Commission in Wisconsin has produced comparative infrastructure cost data focused on the influence of density.
+Service costs for recently permitted projects, counting road, water, sewage and stormwater services, were estimated based on actual costs incurred, and indexed to a per-capita basis for occupancy.
+At the lowest densities, the cost to service was \$10,000 and at the highest \$25,000 per capita, respectively, a 60% differential.10 This data is generally consistent with the CNT 80-20 split because, while the work accounted for density variations, it did not account for the additional infrastructure savings attributable to infill/redevelopment, as opposed to compact/new.